 |Salary:||£33,199 to £39,609 per annum (Grade 6)|

-To conduct research within Medicinal Chemistry and contribute to the overall research performance of the University, carrying out research leading to the publishing of work in high-quality journals.
+To conduct research within the integrated energy systems and contribute to the overall research performance of the School and University, carrying out research leading to the publishing of work in high-quality journals.
 To pursue excellence in research and to inspire others to do the same.

 Please be aware that Cardiff University reserves the right to close this vacancy early should sufficient applications be received.